isomerpages/sciencecentre-emag/pages/A Shiny New Year: The Science of Disco Balls.md

 <p>Fittingly, the dazzling novel lighting effect was first engineered by
 electricians for a shindig.
-The <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">earliest mention of a disco ball</a> appears in an 1897 issue of <em>The Electrical Worker</em>, a trade publication in Charlestown, Massachusetts, in a description of a ballroom that featured a "mirrored ball" above a dance floor.
+The <a href="https://www.mentalfloss.com/article/653099/disco-ball-facts-history" rel="noopener nofollow" target="_blank">earliest mention of a disco ball</a> appears in an 1897 issue of <em>The Electrical Worker</em>, a trade publication in Charlestown, Massachusetts, within a description of a ballroom that featured a "mirrored ball" above a dance floor.
 However, this was a one-off item not intended for commercial use.</p>
 <p>The next tangible disco ball was a <a href="https://www.mentalfloss.com/article/64276/myriad-reflector-early-forgotten-disco-ball" rel="noopener nofollow" target="_blank">"myriad reflector"</a> patented
 by Louis Bernard Woeste in 1917.
 A globe 27 inches wide plastered with over 1200 tiny mirrors, the device was advertised for its novel lighting